-Save 53% on VIP admission to the top 5 Chicago attractions with CityPASS.
+Save 49% on premium admission to the top 5 Chicago attractions with CityPASS.

 From the largest and most complete T-Rex to masterpieces and modern art, Chicago has it all.
 No wonder it’s called the "City of Broad Horizons," as top-notch museums aim to enlighten, educate and inspire.
 Whether it’s the vast collections at the Art Institute or learning more about planet earth and the solar system at America’s first planetarium it’s all in Chicago.
 Here are the most iconic museum stops to include on your itinerary.

 Just as the aerial view of the Chicago cityscape from Skydeck Chicago takes your breath away, so will the art of the Art Institute of Chicago.

 Within the walls of this grand museum are endless exhibits of both classic and contemporary artwork from around the nation and world.
 Inside the Art Institute is Gallery 144, an exhibit of replicas of famous Chicago structures, including one replica created by Picasso himself.
 This is just one of the ways the Art Institute of Chicago provides visitors with the full Chicago experience, and it’s also why they’re a treasured CityPASS partner.

 Chicago may have arguably the best hot dogs in the world, but Chicago has another "best" that goes beyond taste bud satisfaction: the best art museum in the world.
 That's right.
 In 2014, TripAdvisor named The Art Institute of Chicago the best museum in the world.
 The Art Institute of Chicago is the second largest art museum in the United States and remains a global favorite and an iconic, can’t-miss stop for any visit to Chicago.

 Explore over 550 works from 4,000 years of art in the Art Institute of Chicago, one of the most comprehensive collections in the world.